TalkBank/batchalign/book/src/batchalign/reference/cross-repo-dependency.md

 # Cross-Repository Compatibility Contract

-Use the current workspace dependency declarations rather than the former sibling-checkout contract.
+The core declares versioned Git dependencies on TalkBank model, parser, and transform crates in `crates/batchalign/batchalign-core/Cargo.toml`.
+These are not the former sibling-checkout path dependencies.

 See [Batchalign source map](../developer/rust-workspace-map.md) for the current documentation.